Julius Keilwerth brass instruments

 The old Julius Keilwerth production facilities in Graslitz, now Kraslice, in 1948 became part of the Czech Amati collective.
 Amati was a forged merger of all regional competitors.
 The first saxophones that Amati sold were still stamped with the "JGK - Best in the World" trademark, had the model name 'Toneking' and had Julius Keilwerth serial numbers.

 In 1949, the Keilwerth company moved into a new building at Königstädter Strasse 101 in Nauheim.
-The company also opened and maintained a subsidiary division on Helwigstrasse in Groß-Gerau, 5km from Nauheim.
+Later the company also opened and maintained a subsidiary division on Helwigstrasse in Groß-Gerau, 5km from Nauheim.
 In 1953 Keilwerth had some 50 people at work (home workers included), making not only saxophones but also trumpets and trombones, and repairing all kinds of wind instruments.
+Most of them were old employees from Graslitz.
 In 1956 a cheese-making in Groß-Gerau was bought to give room for the metal wind instrument making.
 In 1962/1963 the Offenbacher Architektengemeinschaft Novotny & Mähner designed and built a new factory at the Königstädter Strasse 103, four pavillons with an inner court.
-Here the operations from Nauheim and Groß-Gerau were brought together.
+Here the operations from Nauheim and Groß-Gerau were brought together in 1964.

 form.
 Keilwerth factory Königstrasse 103 Nauheim

 By this time more than 80 people were producing saxophones and brass instruments.